Sydney‘s sauna pop-up is the ultimate winter solstice celebration

 What else is on this winter?

 Don’t confine your seasonal celebrations to a single day – Q Station certainly isn’t!
-The party continues at Rise Manly , the Sydney venue’s very own winter festival.
+The party continues at Rise Manly, the Sydney venue’s very own winter festival.
 Unfolding across 10 days from 20–29 June, guests can enjoy history tours, dining experiences, guided nature walks and, of course, sauna sessions.
 Not in Sydney?
 No stress!
 There are plenty of exciting winter festivals happening all over the country, so nobody has to miss out.

 Taylah Darnell

 Taylah Darnell is Australian Traveller's Writer & Producer.
 She has been passionate about writing since she learnt to read, spending many hours either lost in the pages of books or attempting to write her own.
 This life-long love of words inspired her to study a Bachelor of Communication majoring in Creative Writing at the University of Technology Sydney, where she completed two editorial internships.
 She began her full-time career in publishing at Ocean Media before scoring her dream job with Australian Traveller.
 Now as Writer & Producer, Taylah passionately works across both digital platforms and print titles.
 When she's not wielding a red pen over magazine proofs, you can find Taylah among the aisles of a second-hand bookshop, following a good nature trail or cheering on her EPL team at 3am.
-While she's keen to visit places like Norway and New Zealand, her favourite place to explore will forever be her homeland.
+While she's keen to check out places like Scotland and North America, her favourite place to explore will always be her homeland.

 hero media